Skip to main content

 Some pests come inside your house where you can see them.
 Insects are a great example.
 You may have spiders in your basement, ants on your counter, or stink bugs fluttering near your windows.
 Small pests can find their way inside using a tiny crack or crevice.
 However, if you seal up the small openings within your home, critters will have more difficulty getting inside.

 Spray foam insulation is the only insulating material to create a seamless, airtight seal.
 Other insulations need help from additional air-sealing products to close off those entry points.
-If you're considering cheaper insulations like fiberglass or cellulose, air-sealing before installing insulation can increase your defenses against pest infestations.
+If you're considering more affordable insulations like fiberglass or cellulose, air-sealing before installing insulation can increase your defenses against pest infestations.
 Purchasing and using an air-sealing product will raise the insulation cost but will also do a better job of keeping out spiders, ants, and stink bugs.

 2. Is This Insulation Material Ideal For Nesting?